lizardlynx/bitcoin_value_visualizer/README.md

 For better and faster working added cache.

 ## Issues
 The api, that is used for this project allows to get not more then 100.000 items, which means that user cannot choose more than 100.000 days.
+Ending date is not included in shown period of time.

 ## TODO
-* give user warning when entering wrong date or time;
 * improve interface;
-* add eslint;
 * add more currencies.